 India produces arabica and robusta variants.
-While arabica is harvested between November and January, the and concludes in April.
+While arabica is harvested between November and January, the cycle for robusta begins in December and concludes in April.
 The robusta crop is looking good.
 India is a major exporter of arabica as its quality is preferred over products from other countries.
 Brazil is also a major producer of arabica.
 Its recent crop suffered huge losses.
 This has resulted in a 15-20% rise in price and demand for the product in the global market.